 EV Range Calculator

-Estimate the real-world driving range of an EV from its battery size, efficiency and the weather.
+Estimate the real-world driving range of an EV from its battery, efficiency and the weather.

 Real-world range vs EPA range